Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 similar in Clanless workhouse arrangements to feed laborers on large projects, and those who knew what it meant refused to leave the vicinity, salivating.

 It meant Food.
-A *lot* of food...and soon.
+A *lot* of food... and soon.

 As the sun went down, a domed barrier shimmered into existence overhead to shield from the nightly rain, the charcoal was lit, and tub after tub of